matthewninja/crypsis/README.md

 To activate:

-[Visit the Extension Webstore](https://chrome.google.com/webstore/category/extensions) Search 'Crysis'
+[Visit the Extension Webstore](https://chrome.google.com/webstore/category/extensions)

-Add to Chrome
+Search 'Crysis' and then select 'Add to Chrome'

 ### Filter Configuration